kathuriaas/kathuriaas.github.io/index.md

 ### Google Cloud Platform VM Instance

-Google Cloud Platform (GCP) offers a VM (few OS options), with 1 GB RAM free for 1 year (now 3 months) under `Google Cloud Free Tier` for new accunts.
+Google Cloud Platform (GCP) offers a VM (few OS options), with 1 GB RAM free for 1 year (now 3 months) under `Google Cloud Free Tier` for new accounts.
 GCP also gives $300 free, which can be used for 3 months.
 This amount can be used to add more RAM to the VM.
 See this [link](https://cloud.google.com/free/docs/gcp-free-tier) for details.
 Go through this link carefully, to avoid any unexpected charges.
 Terms and conditions may be changed by GCP anytime.

 Follow below steps to create a new VM on GCP:-